-One of the reasons why Berlin is so popular as a tourist destination is numerous graffiti that you will find on many buildings.
+One of the reasons why Berlin is so popular as a tourist destination is a numerous graffiti that you will find on many buildings.
 Graffiti is actually a part of street art.
-Probably the most famous place for graffiti is East Side Gallery (the graffiti is on the remains of the Berlin Wall).
+Probably the most famous place for graffiti is East Side Gallery (find out more information here).
 If you are interested in this kind of art, you should definitely visit the backyard of the Haus Schwarzenberg.

 In the yard of Haus Schwarzenberg, there are entrances to the Anne Frank Museum (link) and the Blindenwerkstatt Museum Otto Weidt.
 Although a very small exhibition space of the Anne Frank Museum, you can learn a lot about her life and her diary.
-When you reach the end of the yard, it’s worth the climb up the stairs to the shop on the first floor with a beautiful and inspiring selection of prints, books, and curiosities.
+When you reach the end of the yard, it’s worth the climb up the stairs to the shop on the first floor.
+You will find there a beautiful and inspiring selection of prints, books, and curiosities.

 During the summer months, Cinema Cafe has its own terrace in this yard.
 It often happens that there is no free table on the terrace (especially during the summer).
 That is why I would recommend that you avoid the afternoon hours.
 Don’t forget that graffiti changes every couple of months.